pyarmak/entrada-1x-docs/user/docs/eventpages/reports.md

+#Event Reporting

+#Monitoring Resource Views
 If you have posted resources to an event you are able to see which users have accessed the resource.

 * Navigate to the appropriate learning event.
-* Switch in to Administrative view if you aren't already.
+* Switch in to Administrative view if you aren't already in it.
 * On the card for any posted resource click 'View'.
 You'll see a list of the audience members for the event, the number of resource views and the most recent view of the resource.

+You can also rely on the Statistics tab to see which users have used viewed the event.

+#Overview of Event Data
 To get an overview of all events within a course, and some of their content and curriculum tags you can rely on two different reports: the Curriculum Review Report and the Course Summary Report.
 For more information about these reports please see the System Reports>Curriculum help section.